AUTHOR

 The good news: you can evaluate this in diligence.
 The better news: you can use the same framework to assess and improve any company you acquire.

 A real growth engine has layers.
 Each layer is a system that works independently but connects to everything else.
-When all layers are operating, growth is predictable, repeatable, and doesn't depend on one person's rolodex.
+When all layers are operating, growth is predictable and repeatable.
+It doesn't depend on one person's rolodex.

 Here's the simplified system to show how we connect all the pieces: